DreamEp/MySurvivorClone/README.md

 ### 5.2.
 HurtBox :

-It will define the hurtbox of our player/ennemy by adding it to the scene of player or ennemy - the hurtbox is to received the damage
+It will define the hurtbox of our player/enemy by adding it to the scene of player or enemy - the hurtbox is to received the damage

 ```GdScript
 @onready var collision = $CollisionShape2D